singingwolfboy/netlify-home/_posts/2016-05-18-9-reasons-your-site-should-be-static.md

 tags: null
 ---

-Very often, websites are overkill.
+Your website is overkill, and it's killing your traffic.

 There's no reason to have a massive, unwieldy CMS with a database when you could have a fast, secure and beautiful static site.
-But how do you know that you can use a static site?
+But how can you decide if a static site is right for you?

 <!-- excerpt -->